Menu Close

 5. Presence of granulations or polyps on examination

-All above symptoms mimic benign conditions like otitis externa or chronic suppurative otitis media (CSOM) and therefore complicate its early detection.
+All the above symptoms mimic benign conditions like otitis externa or chronic suppurative otitis media (CSOM) and therefore complicate its early detection.
 Given the rarity of malignancy, distinguishing between a CSOM and a malignant tumour, the diagnosis is often made in a late stage when the patient presents with facial palsy or bleeding from the ear.
 However, the pain associated with these tumours is typically more severe than that caused by non-neoplastic conditions.

-Spread of Tumour.
 The tumour of the external auditory canal spread anteriorly into the parotid gland and temporomandibular joint.
 The tumour of the middle ear destroys middle structures first and can spread anteriorly in the Eustachian tube & nasopharynx, superiorly in the middle cranial fossa, medially in the internal ear and inferiorly to involve the jugular foramen and lower cranial nerves.
 It may spread in a petrous pyramid towards its apex.
 Thus, the clinical features of temporal bone tumours may include:

 • Trismus